StarHub TV: Preparing a cable network

 The first programmer to win a contract for a slot on SCV's cable network was Robert Chua's China Entertainment Television in February 1995, which promised a formula of "no sex, no violence and no news".
 The contract was formalised in early May.
 Work on the installation of the cables was underway in March, by then they had signed a contract with Asia Business News.
 Star TV signed up in mid-late March providing Star World, the Star Chinese Channel and Channel V, as well as the possibility of adding its movie channels.
-ESPN was signed in late March, at a time where it set up a regional facility in Singapore.
+ESPN was signed in late March, at a time when it set up a regional facility in Singapore.
 Negotiations with The Walt Disney Company were underway, with the opening at the same time of its uplink facilities in Singapore, ahead of the launch of the channel in Taiwan.

 SCV also had plans to become a fixed telecommunications operator from April 2002, when the government would lift telecommunications monopolies.
 In April, 50,000 General Instruments decoders were ordered, cable decoders bought in other countries were incompatible with SCV broadcasts.
 The decoders also had an authorisation key where parents would select age-appropriate programmes and monitor time spent by children watching television.
 A headend worth S$850,000 was built in Ayer Rajah, with the capability of receiving up to 45 satellite channels and the TCS channels, the latter of which connected via fibre to Bukit Batok.

 Key agreements were signed in May 1995: the Hong Kong-Taiwanese (at the time) TVB Super Channel, which had just started cable broadcasts in Manila, was at an advanced stage; the thirteenth channel to be added was CCTV-4, which benefitted Chinese workers and businessmen; on 18 May 1995, an agreement with the Tamil broadcaster Golden Eagle Communications to carry its channel, Golden Eagle, launched in India in February, over the cable network upon its launch.
 The Asian version of the Discovery Channel, still doing playout from Hong Kong at the time, was also announced.
 On 23 May, an agreement with Turner enabled TNT & Cartoon Network and CNN International to be added; alongside the announcement, at a banquet party held by SCV that evening, it was announced that after Tampines, the areas of Pasir Ris and Choa Chu Kang were the next to receive the service, and that installation would be done by Christmas.
 By then, 100,000 households were able to receive SCV.
 Negotiations with the Sega Channel were also underway.